Mike96Angelo/web-worker-manager/README.md

                     Number{id assigned to task by manager}

                 does:
-                    creates a new task and sends it to a worker to be done, calls the callback give on task completetion.
+                    creates a new task and sends it to a worker to be done, calls the callback given on task completion.

             manager.clear(taskId)
                 arguments: